Drug information provided by: Micromedex

 This medicine may bleach hair or colored fabrics.

 Check with your doctor at any time your skin becomes too dry or irritated.
-Your health care professional can help you choose the right skin products for you to reduce skin dryness and irritation.
+Your doctor can help you choose the right skin products for you to reduce skin dryness and irritation.